 - Locker Access: After renting your locker, you can access it all day with the touch of your TapuTapu.

 Universal Volcano Bay have several rental opportunities for the day.
 This includes cabanas, preferred seating, and towels.

 Each cabana offers padded lounge chairs, a small refrigerator stocked with bottled water, complimentary fruit and snack basket, towel and locker service, plus concierge service with an exclusive menu of food and drink delivered directly to the cabana.
 One-story and two-story retreats are located throughout the park.

 - Single Family Cabanas will accommodate up to six people.
 Choose from upper level cabanas for spectacular views, ground level cabanas for convenience and accessibility, or stand-alone cabanas that offer a bit more privacy.
-At $159.99 per day plus tax this is a fantastic deal.

 - Life-jackets are free for use all day, from kids to adult sizes you can feel safe if you aren’t the best swimmer.

-Volcano Bay is made up of four immersive areas, and there is something for everyone.
+Universal’s Volcano Bay is made up of four immersive areas, and there is something for everyone.
 From experiencing attractions as a family, to letting the little ones play in Runamuka Reef you will never run out of fun and will close the park down!

 - Krakatau Aqua Coaster: Four-person canoes slide upward through the mists and into the dark twists and turns within the volcano before emerging with a plunge through a shimmering waterfall.

 - Ko’okiri Body Plunge: Features a 70-degree fall through a drop door and 125 feet to the bottom in SEVEN seconds.

 - Kala & Tai Nui Serpentine Body Slides: Twin drop doors simultaneously plunge you down clear, intertwining tubes before splashing into the pool below.